Phil Lester: YouTube

-Lester has also appeared alongside Howell in Benjamin Cook's twelve part web series Becoming YouTube, and was interviewed on the various topics Cook covered.
+Lester also appeared alongside Howell in Benjamin Cook's twelve part web series Becoming YouTube, and was interviewed on the various topics Cook covered.

 On 12 September 2014, Howell and Lester posted the first video on their new gaming YouTube channel, DanAndPhilGAMES.
-On 8 March 2015 the channel hit 1 million subscribers.
+On 8 March 2015, the channel hit 1 million subscribers.
 It was officially the fastest growing channel on YouTube.
 DanAndPhilGAMES reached over 3.1 million subscribers.
 Popular recurring and annual series on this channel include their Sims 4 series, Spooky Week, and Gamingmas.
-As of the most recent upload in December 2018, the channel is on an indefinite hiatus.
+The channel went on hiatus from December 2018 to October 2023.

 On 1 April 2015, Lester and Howell launched a spin-off crafts-based channel, DanAndPhilCRAFTS, as an April Fools joke.
 It featured a single video of them creating square snowflakes out of paper, with an amateur editing style and humour throughout.
 It reached over 154,000 subscribers and 500,000 total video views in one week.
 Additional videos were uploaded on April Fool's Day in 2016 and 2017.
+On 1 April 2024, the channel returned with the video titled 'Slime', which emphasised the horror aspects present in the previous videos.

+From 2019 to 2023, Lester focused on his solo content.
+He featured in an NHS Charities Together livestream in April 2020 and the YouTube original Hometown Showdown in November 2021.
+In 2019, the Sunday Times named Lester one of the top influencers in the UK.
+Lester was nominated for a 2021 British LGBT Award in the Online Influencer, but threw his support behind Abigail Thorn.

+In October 2025, Lester and Howell began hosting a weekly podcast called Hard Launch.

 Television and film

 In 2007, Lester appeared as a contestant on The Weakest Link, making it to the final round.
 He also played the role of Tim in 2008 film Faintheart and appeared in a Confused.com advertisement later that year.
 At the time of making the advert, he had around 27,000 subscribers.

 Lester was interviewed with other internet entertainers on Channel 4 News in October 2012 about the increased popularity of YouTube and video blogging as a profession.

-In 2013 Lester and Howell appeared on Friday Download, a BAFTA award-winning CBBC TV show.
+In 2013 Lester and Howell appeared on Friday Download, a BAFTA award-winning CBBC programme.

 From 2014 to 2016 Howell and Lester hosted the worldwide YouTube livestream of the Brit Awards as well as making backstage videos for their channel.

 In 2015, Lester and Howell had voice cameo appearances in the UK cinema release of Walt Disney Animation Studios' Big Hero 6 as Technician 1 & 2.
 However, this version is not in the UK home release.
 That same year, the duo also guest-starred in fellow YouTuber PJ Liguori's online series Oscar's Hotel for Fantastical Creatures, voicing anthropomorphic food items Brie and Rash.

 In December 2016, Howell and Lester voiced two gorilla princes named Majinuni and Hafifu respectively, in the episode "The Lost Gorillas" in Disney Junior's The Lion Guard.